 The dairy farms of years past have mostly been converted into family-affordable housing developments.
 There are few businesses and shops located within the school boundaries.
 There are, however, quite a few churches.

-Now a Title One school, Dinsmore Elementary has over 600 PreK to 5 students and 33 classroom teachers (FTE).
+Now a Title One school, Dinsmore Elementary has nearly 600 PreK to 5 students and 33 classroom teachers (FTE).
 The school participates in the Community Eligibility Provision which allows the nation’s highest poverty schools to serve breakfast and lunch at no cost to all enrolled students without collecting household applications.
 The race/ethnicity is one of the most diverse of all Duval County elementary schools.

 Designed by Henry Klutho, well-known Jacksonville architect, this public school opened in 1952.
 Two newer buildings have added additional classrooms and expanded the library.